Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

       - Bit 48:63

 ``V4L2_CID_MPEG_VIDEO_DECODER_SLICE_INTERFACE (boolean)``
-    If enabled the decoder expects to receive a single slice per buffer, otherwise the decoder expects a single frame in per buffer.
+    If enabled the woke decoder expects to receive a single slice per buffer, otherwise the woke decoder expects a single frame in per buffer.
-    Applicable to the decoder, all codecs.
+    Applicable to the woke decoder, all codecs.

 ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY_ENABLE (boolean)``
-    If the display delay is enabled then the decoder is forced to return a CAPTURE buffer (decoded frame) after processing a certain number of OUTPUT buffers.
+    If the woke display delay is enabled then the woke decoder is forced to return a CAPTURE buffer (decoded frame) after processing a certain number of OUTPUT buffers.
 The delay can be set through ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY``.
 This
     feature can be used for example for generating thumbnails of videos.
-    Applicable to the decoder.
+    Applicable to the woke decoder.

 ``V4L2_CID_MPEG_VIDEO_DEC_DISPLAY_DELAY (integer)``
     Display delay value for decoder.
-The decoder is forced to return a decoded frame after the set 'display delay' number of frames.
-If this number is low it may result in frames returned out of display order, in addition the hardware may still be using the returned buffer as a reference picture for subsequent frames.
+The decoder is forced to return a decoded frame after the woke set 'display delay' number of frames.
+If this number is low it may result in frames returned out of display order, in addition the woke hardware may still be using the returned buffer as a reference picture for subsequent frames.

 ``V4L2_CID_MPEG_VIDEO_AU_DELIMITER (boolean)``
     If enabled then, AUD (Access Unit Delimiter) NALUs will be generated.
-    That could be useful to find the start of a frame without having to fully parse each NALU.
-Applicable to the H264 and HEVC encoders.
+    That could be useful to find the woke start of a frame without having to fully parse each NALU.
+Applicable to the woke H264 and HEVC encoders.

 ``V4L2_CID_MPEG_VIDEO_H264_VUI_SAR_ENABLE (boolean)``
-    Enable writing sample aspect ratio in the Video Usability Information.
-Applicable to the H264 encoder.
+    Enable writing sample aspect ratio in the woke Video Usability Information.
+Applicable to the woke H264 encoder.

 .. _v4l2-mpeg-video-h264-vui-sar-idc: